Exclamations

 שױן

-The adverb שױן can be used as an exclamation that conveys that one is ready or finished.
+The adverb שױן can be used as an exclamation that conveys that one is ready or has finished.
 If Nomi is doing her homework and Moby is waiting with the ball to play basketball with her, she can put down her pen with the word !שױן, a sign that she has finished and is ready to play.

 נו שױן